NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Answer:

-The potential difference between two points is 1 V means 1 J of work is required to move a charge of amount 1C from one point to another.
+The potential difference between two points is 1 V means 1 J of work is required to move a charge of 1C from one point to another.

 Q.3 How much energy is given to each coulomb of charge passing through a 6 V battery?